 This Section is responsible for collecting, analyzing, and distributing state highway pavement condition and profile data needed to provide Districts, Divisions and Executive Office with strategic highway system recommendations.

-This Section is responsible for developing and implementing the Statewide Long-Range Transportation Plan, and other modal plans to include rail, freight, active and public transportation modes.
-The Planning/Rail Section also tracks industry trends, and administers rail crossing safety programs, rail loan programs, the annual State Planning and Research program, special studies and reports.
-The team is also involved in the development of new programs; applying for discretionary grants; establishing and maintaining a network of contacts with other state and provincial DOTs, state, federal, tribal and local governments and agencies; and supporting the activities of other NDDOT Divisions.
+This Section is responsible for developing and leading implementation of the Statewide Long-Range Transportation Plan, and other strategic modal plans to include rail, freight, active and public transportation modes.
+The Planning/Rail Section also tracks industry trends, and administers rail-highway crossing safety programs, rail loan programs, the annual State Planning and Research program, and special studies and reports.
+The team is also involved in the development of new programs; applying for discretionary grants; establishing and maintaining a network of contacts with other state and provincial DOTs, state, federal, tribal and local governments and agencies; performing economic analyses; and supporting the activities of other NDDOT Divisions.

 The primary role of this Section is to develop, maintain, and implement the processes for collecting and forecasting traffic volumes, or more specifically providing a count of the number of vehicles using a roadway – also known as the Annual Average Daily Traffic (AADT).
 AADT is used by designers to develop pavement type and thickness for construction projects.
 The AADT also allows NDDOT to perform long range planning in the areas of construction and maintenance project design, use and deployment of resources.
 This Section collects pedestrian and bicycle counts at intersections, vehicle speed, vehicle type and class, and weigh in motion data.